SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/01-Introduction-To-ORM.md

 Using ORM, we can perform the full range of CRUD operations.

-It can **store, retrieve, update, and delete** from an object-oriented program in a relational database.
+It can **store, retrieve, updates, and delete** from an object-oriented program in a relational database.

 All ORM systems utilize a "**data layer**", responsible for managing translation between both systems.